 - The cheapest buildings are quonset huts, and the most expensive are modular buildings.

 In this guide, you’ll find out all you need to know about a steel building’s actual cost per square foot and detailed info on all the cost variables.
+We will start by giving you a guide to calculating the cost per square foot of a steel building project.
+Then, we will give you some strategies to reduce overall costs.
+Finally, we will take you through the various elements that constitute the costs when building with steel.

 So let’s get started.